commoncrawl/webarchive-indexing/README.md

 This is a map only job, and a single mapper is created per input file by default.

-The `pywb.warc.cdxindexer.write_cdx_index`, the same used by the pywb `cdx-indexer` app is used to create the index.
+The `pywb.indexer.cdxindexer.write_cdx_index`, the same used by the pywb `cdx-indexer` app is used to create the index.
 Refer to `cdx-indexer -h` for list of possible options.

 ### Sampling CDXs to Create Split File ###